Article 3 - Meetings

 The city clerk shall maintain a list of the news media requesting notification of meetings and shall make reasonable efforts to provide advance notification to them of the time and place of each meeting and the subjects to be discussed.
 (Neb.
 Rev. Stat. §84-1411)

-B. A majority of the council shall constitute a quorum for the transaction of any business but a fewer number may adjourn from time to time and compel the attendance of absent members.
-Unless a greater vote is required by law, an affirmative vote of at least one-half of the elected members shall be required to transact any business.
+B. A majority of all the members elected to the City Council shall constitute a quorum for the transaction of any business but a fewer number of members may adjourn from time to time and compel the attendance of absent members.
+When the City Council consists of four members as established by ordinance or home rule charter, the mayor shall be deemed a member of the council for purposes of establishing a quorum when the mayor’s presence is necessary to establish a quorum.
+Unless a greater vote is required by law, an affirmative vote of at least one-half of the elected members shall be required for the transaction of any business.

 A. Council members elected to office shall convene at the regular place of meeting on the first regular meeting in December each year in which a city election is held immediately after the prior council adjourns and proceed to organize themselves for the ensuing year.
 The mayor shall call the meeting to order.
 The council shall then proceed to examine the credentials of its members and other elective officers to see that each has been duly and properly elected and to see that such oaths and bonds have been given as are required.